staging-951d-madcitymultimedia/postman-docs/src/pages/docs/reports/public-api-network-reports.md

 > These metrics don't include requests to your APIs from user-created collections.

-* **Collection views** - The number of times users viewed your public collections.
-You can switch between total views and unique views.
-Total views shows the number of times any user viewed your public collections.
-Unique views shows the number of times users signed in to Postman viewed your public collections.
+* **Collection views** - The number of times users viewed your collections.
+You can switch between total views and unique users.
+Total views shows the number of times any user viewed your collections.
+Unique users shows the number of times users signed in to Postman viewed your collections at least once.
-* **New collection forks** -
+* **New collection forks** - The number of times your collections were forked.
+You can switch between total forks and unique users.
+Total forks shows the number of times any user forked your collections.
+Unique users shows the number of times users signed in to Postman forked your collections at least once.
-* **Total API calls** - The number of times that users sent requests in forked collections, and the response codes returned by the APIs.
+* **Total API calls** - The number of times users sent requests in forked collections, and the response codes returned by the APIs.
 * **Total users vs users with auth failure calls** - The number of users who sent requests to your APIs in forked collections, and the number of users who sent requests to your APIs and received a `401 Unauthorized` response code.
 You can learn more about [setting up authorization for public APIs](/docs/sending-requests/authorization/authentication-for-public-apis/) in Postman.